YubenB/YubenB.github.io/README.md

 # Event Reminder Website

 This project is an event reminder website developed by Yuben Bauty and Gagah Pradana.
-The website allows users to add, view, and delete upcoming events, ensuring they never miss an important occasion.
+The website allows users to add, view, update, and delete upcoming events, ensuring they never miss an important occasion.

 ## Features